swaldman/sbt-ethereum/src/main/paradox/appendix/known_shortcomings.md

 (This shouldn't be difficult to add, but we've rarely wanted it.
 Let us know if this is a feature you need!)

-### Scala stubs use stateful filters for event subscriptions

-Some Ethereum service providers, most notably _Infura_, do not support stateful filters, so event subscriptions will fail.
-As a workaround, you can always query for stub events yourself.
-Stub subscriptions using only stateless methods will hopefully be implemented soon.

 ### Java 11 support is untested

 It might work!
 It might not.